Bridging What the Model Thinks and How It Speaks: Expressive Speech Generation via Self-Aware Intent-Realization Alignment: Experiments Details

 Table~\ref{tab:ablation_fusion_full} reports the complete ablation results across all combinations of fusion strategy and context grounding after the first two training stages, extending the summary in Section~\ref{sec:ablation_study_architecture}.

-\paragraph{Intent Modulation.} Table~\ref{tab:ablation_fusion_full} compares four fusion strategies under Acoustic grounding, isolating how semantic intent is incorporated into speech generation.
-The conversational TTS baseline ($\pi_1$) establishes a strong intelligibility floor (WER 3.61\%) but yields limited expressiveness (Ovr.~4.17), confirming that without semantic intent, there is no effective pathway from \textit{what the model thinks} to \textit{how it speaks}. \textbf{Naive hidden-state injection harms intelligibility without yielding meaningful expressive gains.} Naive Addition ($\oplus$) directly sums $\mathbf{h}_{y_i}$ and $\mathbf{e}_{y_i}$, entangling fast-varying lexical content with token-level speech generation.
-As a result, WER rises sharply to 8.29\% (+4.68 over $\pi_1$), while overall expressiveness improves only marginally (Ovr.~4.20 vs.~4.17).
-This suggests that raw hidden states are poorly matched to expressive speech generation.
-Vanilla AdaLN partially alleviates this issue by using $\mathbf{h}_{y_i}$ as a modulation signal rather than an additive perturbation, reducing WER to 6.50\% and slightly improving expressiveness (Ovr.~4.22).
-However, without VIB regularization, high-frequency lexical information still leaks into the modulation pathway. \textbf{VIB regularization is the key to resolving intent transmission failure.} VIB+AdaLN compresses $\mathbf{h}_{y_i}$ into a temporally smooth intent variable $\mathbf{z}_{y_i}$ through the OU prior, suppressing fast-varying lexical content while preserving utterance-level expressive intent.
-This delivers the best overall expressiveness (Ovr.~4.31, Emo.~4.21, Pro.~4.34, Nat.~4.45) while maintaining near-baseline intelligibility (WER 4.74\%).
-These results show that disentangling intent from content is essential for effective expressive modulation.
+\paragraph{Intent Modulation Strategy.} Table~\ref{tab:ablation_fusion_full} isolates how semantic intent is injected into speech generation under acoustic grounding.
+The conversational TTS baseline ($\pi_1$) attains strong intelligibility (WER 3.61\%) but limited expressiveness (Ovr.~4.17), confirming the absence of a pathway from \textit{what the model thinks} to \textit{how it speaks}. \textbf{Naive injection harms intelligibility with little expressive gain.} Direct summation ($\oplus$) entangles fast-varying lexical content with token-level acoustics, inflating WER to 8.29\% while barely improving expressiveness (Ovr.~4.20).
+Vanilla AdaLN treats $\mathbf{h}_{y_i}$ as a modulation signal rather than an additive perturbation, reducing WER to 6.50\%, yet lexical information still leaks without regularization. \textbf{VIB regularization resolves intent transmission failure.} VIB+AdaLN compresses $\mathbf{h}_{y_i}$ into a temporally smooth intent variable $\mathbf{z}_{y_i}$ via an OU prior, suppressing lexical fluctuations while preserving utterance-level intent.
+This yields the best expressiveness (Ovr.~4.31, Emo.~4.21, Pro.~4.34, Nat.~4.45) with near-baseline intelligibility (WER 4.74\%), confirming that disentangling intent from content is essential for effective expressive modulation.